Because Singapore is a safe country with an excellent education system, it’s one of the best places to have and raise children.

 There are also non-medical costs to consider when creating your budget, such as the cost of maternity clothes, baby products, or prenatal classes.

-Now that you have a budget in mind, you can choose between a public or private hospital to deliver your baby in.
+Now that you have a budget in mind.
+Since healthcare system in Singapore is quite good, you can choose between a public or private hospital to deliver your baby in.

 Both have advantages and disadvantages, so let’s discuss them to help you choose.